Reslon/RockNSM-Notes/Sensor.md

 - When managing threads and processors, can use `sudo cat /proc/cpuinfo | egrep -e 'processor|physical id|core id' | xargs -l3`
 6. Run chown to make /data/suricata owned by suricata.
 7. Start suricata
+8. Verify suricata is writing to default-dir as outlined

 ### Zeek Installation
 Contains